shadrqen/mpesa-statement-retriever/README.md

 # Finance Tracker Backend

-A simple Flask API backend that helps retrieve data from MPESA PDFs sent to the email The API also allows you to add goals and track budget expenditure.
+A simple Flask API backend that helps retrieve data from MPESA PDFs sent to the email.
-Still currently a work in progress and drastic changes on how MPESA data is retrieved will occur
+The API also allows you to add goals and track budget expenditure.
+The project will significantly change how MPESA data is retrieved.
+It is still a work in progress.

 ## Project Setup

-Clone the repository into your machine using
+Clone the repository into your machine using:

 ```bash
 git clone https://github.com/wesleymutwiri/mpesa-statement-retriever.git
 ```

-Change directory into the folder downloaded
+Change directory into the folder downloaded:

 ```bash
 cd mpesa-statement-retriever